Goat Fencing 101, Everything You Need To Know

 This type of fencing is also easier to move than the other options.
 If you live in a wet area or use rotational grazing, this type of fence is a great option.

-How do you teach goat kids to stay away from electric fences?
+How do you train goat kids on electric fence?

 - Put them out into the fenced area.